php-fig/fig-standards/proposed/psr-8-hug/psr-8-hug.md

 parameter.
 However, the return value is not a guarantee that future invocations will return the same result.

-5. An object MUST NOT take additional actions or modify state when mayHug() is invoked.
+5. An object MUST NOT take additional actions or modify state when willHug() is invoked.

 6. An object MAY take additional actions, including modifying state, when hugged.